erkerb4/container-homeseer4/README.md

 This image currently only runs on amd64/x86_64.

+When you run the container without host-networking devices, you may experience difficulties automatically connecting to speaker clients on your network (such as Google Hub/Home devices).
+Manual connection would work, but it's not ideal.
+If you have Google Hub devices, it will b better to use host-networking. (unless there is another way..)

 #### Running HomeSeer locally/from home

 When you are running the container, you will notice that MyHS service may not correctly identify the local IP when you are connecting locally with HomeSeer App.
 This is because, MyHS registers the container IP as local, which will not be routable from your home network.
 There seem to be two possible way to address this:

 1. When using HomeSeer app locally, logout from your system and manually connect using IP/hostname.
 Remote connection, and local seem to work.
+OR
 2. Use host networking when running the container. (remove the ports and run the container with --network host).
 For more information [host networking](https://docs.docker.com/network/host/)

 ### Acknowledgments